- 2 plans available + optional add-ons

 To learn more about AHS, visit our American Home Shield review.

-We most recommend The Home Service Club (HSC) for first-time homebuyers searching for quick home warranty protection for their new property.
+We recommend The Home Service Club (HSC) for first-time homebuyers searching for quick home warranty protection for their new property.
 HSC only instates a 10-day waiting period before you can file a claim, whereas competing providers usually require new customers to wait up to 30 days.

 To get a free quote from The Home Service Club, fill out this online form or call 800-842-9334.